utsocial/heroku-docker-nodejs/README_NOTES.md

+# Working ok the container in heroku
-- steps:
+# Fowllow the steps:
-- heroku login
+# heroku login
-- heroku container:login
+# heroku container:login
-- heroku apps
+# heroku apps
-- >>>herokuappname :radiant-journey-22301
+# >>>gettin' the herokuappname- In this case is:radiant-journey-22301
-- heroku container:push radiant-journey-22301
+# heroku container:push --app radiant-journey-22301
-- NOTE: Works redonly the volume :(
+# NOTE: Works redonly the volume :(

-- node-js-getting-started
+# node-js-getting-started

 A barebones Node.js app using [Express 4](http://expressjs.com/).